tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-ec2.md

 ![AWS](4-ec2-wizard.png)

-10. Now under the network settings selection we are going to leave "Create security group selected" and change the dropdown that says Anywhere and chagne to My IP.
+10. Now under the network settings selection we are going to leave "Create security group selected" and change the dropdown that says Anywhere and change it to "My IP".

 When you do that the warning which states "Rules with source of 0.0.0.0/0 allow all IP addresses to access your instance.
 We recommend setting security group rules to allow access from known IP addresses only."
+Will go away.

 11. Why is this important?
 Because you don't want the entire world to be able to ssh to your Ubuntu instance.